 - When craving something sweet, reach for something tart instead.
 Lemons, limes and grapefruit are great options because they contain more nutritious benefits than a sugary treat.

-- If you need a little something to satisfy your sweet tooth then try low glycemic fruits like blueberries, strawberries and raspberries instead of bananas, mangos or grapes.
+- If you need a little something to satisfy your sweet tooth then try low glycemic fruits like blueberries, strawberries and raspberries.

 - Instead of reaching for the brown sugar when cooking dinner, go for spices like cinnamon, nutmeg or ginger instead.